cuckoosandbox/cuckoo/docs/book/usage/start.rst

     $ cuckoo --help
     Usage: cuckoo [OPTIONS] COMMAND [ARGS]...

+    Invokes the Cuckoo daemon or one of its subcommands.

+    To be able to use different Cuckoo configurations on the same machine with the same Cuckoo installation, we use the so-called Cuckoo Working Directory (aka "CWD").
+A default CWD is available, but may be overridden through the following options - listed in order of precedence.

+    * Command-line option (--cwd)
+    * Environment option ("CUCKOO")
+    * Environment option ("CUCKOO_CWD")
+    * Current directory (if the ".cwd" file exists)
+    * Default value ("~/.cuckoo")

     Options:
       -d, --debug             Enable verbose logging
-    -q, --quiet             Only log warnings and critical messages -m, --maxcount INTEGER  Maximum number of analyses to process --user TEXT             Drop privileges to this user --root TEXT             Cuckoo Working Directory
+      -q, --quiet             Only log warnings and critical messages -m, --maxcount INTEGER  Maximum number of analyses to process --user TEXT             Drop privileges to this user --cwd TEXT              Cuckoo Working Directory
       --help                  Show this message and exit.

     Commands:
       api
-    clean      Utility to clean the Cuckoo Working Directory... community  Utility to fetch supplies from the Cuckoo... dnsserve
+      clean        Utility to clean the Cuckoo Working Directory... community    Utility to fetch supplies from the Cuckoo... distributed
+      dnsserve
+      machine
+      migrate
       process      Process raw task data into reports. rooter
-    submit     Submit one or more files or URLs to Cuckoo. web
+      submit       Submit one or more files or URLs to Cuckoo. web          Starts the Cuckoo Web Interface or dumps its...

 The ``--debug`` and ``--quiet`` flags increase and decrease the logging verbosity for the ``cuckoo`` command or any of its subcommands.